-Great to read you message, Bob!
-What a delightful story you have shared.
+Great to read you message, Bob.

 Haven’t spoken to you since the meeting in downtown Toronto after the 40th anniversary for MCHS.
 I see you are still alive.
 I was born in Harrogate, England in November 1944.
 My brother Jim who went to the High School of Montreal with your brother was born in 1943.
 We came to Canada with my mother, one of Canada’s 49,000 War Brides.

 Those with children born to Canadian fathers brought 22,000 war babies like my brother and I. Both my parents participated in the military during the war, both became officers and both saw war action.
 My mother’s photo appears in the book Ghosts of Biggin Hill.
 Because of war service, they were treated as two individuals in the military which meant that no consideration was given to the fact that they were married to each other so they spent months on end apart at times.
 Such was WWII.

 My first home in Canada was an apartment in a house in Pendleton, Ontario as a baby.
 My father had been posted back to Canada by the RCAF in June 1944 and as station adjutant was the last commanding officer of this Early Flying Training School with a staff of something like a thousand men and women, all waiting for the war to end.

 He met me when I was four months old when they allowed a ship of wives to travel via the Azores to avoid any German subs as they headed to Halifax.
 Released from the RCAF after 6 years of service in the NPAM, Cdn Army Signals, CASF, RAF and RCAF, my father was ready to go back to work.